Skip to main content

 Settlements

-The core transaction object, created on-chain via the SettlementCoordinator.
+The core transaction object, registered on-chain on the KeystoneSettlement contract.

 Templates